 You are not alone.
 Many people have been charged with felonies, and some cases are much stronger than others.
 Some cases are a complete case of mistaken identity, and in other cases, the charges may be exaggerated or the evidence tainted or insufficient.
 It is nerve-wracking to be charged with a felony, which can carry such life-changing consequences and public exposure.

 The experienced criminal defense attorneys at McKinney, Tucker & Lemel LLC are here to help you through this experience.
+We know the process of navigating felony offenses charges.
 We can help navigate the criminal process and pursue a just outcome for you.
 We understand what you are going through and will give you an honest, no-nonsense assessment, as well as a vigorous defense if we represent you.

-Contact us today for a consultation.
+Contact us today for a consultation if you think you may need an expert felony attorney.
 We know where the criminal justice system falls short and will fight to help you avoid an undeserved result.

 Experience, compassion and attention to detail are the guiding principles that we base our practice on.
 You need a lawyer who can be a strong advocate for you, and someone who knows the system well enough to be able to offer a strong defense and help you achieve your goals.
 Consider these attributes of our Rock Hill legal team at McKinney, Tucker & Lemel LLC: